mongodb/laravel-mongodb/CONTRIBUTING.md

 ## Run Tests

-The full test suite requires PHP cli with mongodb extension, a running MongoDB server.
+The full test suite requires PHP cli with mongodb extension and a running MongoDB server.
+A replica set is required for testing transactions.
 Duplicate the `phpunit.xml.dist` file to `phpunit.xml` and edit the environment variables to match your setup.

 ```bash